batimat logo

 • Inputs (purchases of goods and services for the show);

-• Waste generated by the show;
+• Generated waste by the show;

 • Energy consumption (electricity, natural gas);